hbui/connect-to-a-linux-machine/README.md

 ```

 ## Once you log on, you can try out a few basic commands.
-You will probably see these commands in CS 266

 ### uname
 Display system information